Slow Cooker Moroccan Chickpea Stew

 • Tomatoes: I pour a can of diced fire-roasted tomatoes into the slow cooker.

 • Harissa: Most groceries stock this North African chile paste in the Middle Eastern section in the international foods aisle.
+You can get either mild or hot depending on your spice tolerance.

-• Vegetable Broth: Make sure to use low sodium vegetable broth, so you can control the seasonings.
+• Vegetable broth: Make sure to use low sodium vegetable broth, so you can control the seasonings.

 How To Make Moroccan Chickpea Stew